 For installation in a residential garage, the furnace must be installed so that the burner(s) and the ignition source are located no less than 457 mm (18 in) above the floor.
 The furnace must be located or protected to avoid physical damage by vehicles.
-When a furnace is installed in a public garage, hangar, or other building that has a hazardous atmosphere, the furnace must be installed according to local codes.
+When a furnace is installed in a public garage, hangar, or other building that has a hazardous atmosphere, the furnace must be installed according to recommended good practice requirements and current edition of the Australian Gas Installation Code (AS/ NZS5601).